ENCYCLOPEDIC ENTRY

 Benefits of Ocean Vents

-Ocean vents are one of the primary determinants of ocean chemistry.
-(Other major contributors include runoff from rivers and atmospheric changes in the air.)
+Ocean vents are one of the primary of ocean chemistry.
+(Other major contributors include from and atmospheric changes in the .)

 While ocean vents contribute to the ocean’s chemistry, their profound heat only slightly influences ocean temperatures.
 The reason is that while vent fluids are super-hot, they are super-cooled by the tons of cold water surrounding them.
 In fact, beyond a meter (3 feet) of a vent, the water is back to a near-freezing 1.7° Celsius (35° Fahrenheit).